Becoming a Detective

 Those applying for a job as a police officer or detective are required to have at least a high school diploma or GED.

-In addition, a person interested in this type of work will need to complete the training academy for the particular agency that they wish to work at.
+In addition, a person interested in this type of work will need to complete the training academy for the particular agency that they wish to work for.

 Most law enforcement agencies prefer candidates who have at least an associate’s degree in an area such as criminology, sociology, psychology, criminal investigation, or something related.